kshamdani/PTMS/README.md

 - Log in with a **School Code** and **6-digit PIN** (`220244`)

-  (Please Note: In order to receive your school code, please contact me.
+  (Please Note: In order to receive your school code, please contact the author.
 A valid staff ID will be required).
 - View all current matches for their school
 - Remove matches using:
   - Remove Student